lintool/bfscan/README.md

 + ~1.6 TB: uncompressed termids (collection size is ~400 billion terms)

-Brute-Force Scan Document Retrieval(Java version)
+Brute-Force Scan Document Retrieval (Java)
 -------------------------------------------------
 There are four Java implementations of Brute-Force Scan based document retrieval depending upon different document representations.
 In all cases, BM25 retrieval model is used.
 Document vectors are compressed using `pfor` encoding scheme.